 It is important to have highly structured, yet flexible degree maps (potential plans toward completion).
 Degree maps are critical to student-centric curriculum development, in that you can create realistic/flexible degree plans (flexible in both the logic and the composition) that can guide students toward completion.
 This functionality also makes it far easier to construct and then display in the catalog, obviating the need to recreate degree maps in your degree audit tool, in the catalog, or to maintain it manually.
 It should also reduce potential errors in your degree maps by using smart fields that can auto-populate and limit users’ input.
 Be careful of vendors that claim to support degree maps but really just make you enter data in a freeform text editor.

 All vendors have some kind of reporting, but can you actually dig down and build custom reports on the fly?
 Canned reports are nice, but they will end up making you do tons of manipulation in excel spreadsheets and create hunters out of end users for data.
 This leads to your inbox filling up when they can’t build their own reports.
 Make sure the vendor can configure reports in-app so you don’t need to do VLookups in Excel.
 Best in class will have a configurable reporting dashboard that allows you to configure columns and see a full audit log of all of the changes that have happened to your curriculum over time.

 Almost everyone can integrate with the SIS and claims to integrate with the catalog.
 But how does the curriculum to catalog integration actually work?
 How do program updates communicate with your degree audit?
-How does curriculum feed into your syllabi or the section schedule?
+How does curriculum feed into section schedule?
 Look for a platform that has an SIS integration, can integrate with Degree Audit tools like DegreeWorks, and has fully integrated section & schedule management solutions.